mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           At the beginning of its owner's turn this minion will move and attack by itself, It cannot be directly controlled.

 keyword:  **Blast**
-          ⚔️ damages all enemies in a straight line.
+          Attacks damage all enemies in a straight line.

 keyword:  **Blood Surge**
-          Effect triggers when your general casts its Bloodbound Spell.
+          Effect triggers when your General casts their Bloodbound Spell.

 keyword:  **Bond**
           Effect triggers when minion comes into play and you control another minion of the same tribe.